pfrazee/json-lz/README.md

 ### Two vocabularies

 Most attributes in this object are part of the `"alice-calendar-app"` vocabulary.
-The `"required"` and `"deadlineDate"` attributes are part of the `"bob-rsvps"` vocabulary.
+The `"requested"` and `"deadlineDate"` attributes are part of the `"bob-rsvps"` vocabulary.

 ```json
 {